realabdu/Meeting/README.rst

 1-Project Description:
 -------------------------------------
 What is **Meeting** ?
-coetus is an organizing tool for study groups to create study rooms with whiteboards and video calls.
+an organizing tool for study groups to create study rooms with whiteboards and video calls.

 2-Team members:
 ---------------------------------